 What to Expect

 If you are interested in a clinical consultation with us, we strongly recommend that you first receive a referral from your primary care physician or neurologist.
 A referral letter outlining your issues allows us to make your first visit as productive as possible.
 Once we have taken these steps, we typically partner with your primary care physician or neurologist to manage your continuing care.
 If you should encounter any setbacks, we work with the referring physician to make necessary adjustments in your treatment.

 Please bring a digital copy on a CD of brain MRI images you have had completed in the past.
-You may also wish to fill out a Health History Form in advance.

 At your appointment, one of our neurologists will review your medical and family history.
 He or she also will complete a thorough neurologic and physical examination.
 When the evaluation is complete, you and the physician will discuss recommendations, and agree on a suitable treatment regimen based on your current symptoms.
 We customize each patient's treatment plan, and make adjustments over time as necessary, to optimize symptom management.